mhorpheus/test/DFIR-Triage-Scoping.md

 	- provide initial/containment recommendation which Client can start immediately working on, while XFIR set up working environment,
 	-  if applicable, XFIR Consultants can propose changes to a Client approach and expectations, explaining what would be the benefits
 	- review approach proposed by XFIR against Client expectations, maybe Client wants to update their expectations/objectives for XFIR - agree on next steps.
-5. Closing statements:
+5. Closing:
+	- Agree on teleconference/communications cadence.
-	- Simply read following statement: *Thank you very much for participant in this Triage and Scoping Call.
+	- Read following statement: *Thank you very much for participant in this Triage and Scoping Call.
 After this call We/I will prepare a "Triage and Scoping Call Note".
 It will be shared via mail with you, as well as your Incident Declarers listed in our database.
 The note will contain, in writing, most important outcomes of this Call, such as: incident summary, goals and expectations for X-Force IR, next steps agreed upon and approximation number of hours needed to deliver agreed tasks.
 To proceed further an Incident Declarer from your side MUST respond to this mail and state that he/she agrees with a content of the note and authorities our team to start work described as in the mail.
 Without such approval in writing, NO further investigative actions will be performed by our team.*

 ## Triage and Scoping Call Summary Note
-(DRAFT)
-Sections to include in the Note (filled in with bullet points):
+Triage and Scoping Call Summary Note is a an evidence on what was discussed during a call.
+It is a crucial outcome from the beginning of our engagement and should be prepared with necessary care.
+The role of the Note is to:
+ - **capture Triage and Scoping Call content** - ensure that discussed topics are documented in writing and not lost,
+ - **populate Resilient ticket** - simply include this note to Resilient ticket, as it contains most of necessary information (just add remaining ones, detailed requirements of logging Resilieint tickets are [here](DFIR-Resilient.md#Logging-Requirements-for-New-IR-Engagements).
+ - **allow for a smooth transition** - proper documentation is necessary to allow case/geography handover of the incident or Follow the Sun for IR,
+ - **ensure common understanding with Client** - protect against "we agreed/understood this differently" problem with Clients, as we explicitly require customer to acknowledge the content of the note containing what was discussed and agreed as well as predicted scope expressed in hours.

+Every Triage and Scoping Call Summary Note must contains sections defined below.
+Each section should contain several **key** points.
+It is not necessary to document every single sentence, as it is not a transcript of the Call.
+A common sense is necessary from author of the Note.
+While preparing a Note, prepare it in a way that a person receiving it would be able to pick up incident either totally without out or with very limited need to communicate with people present on Triage and Scoping Call.
+The sections are as following:
+1. Key contact points.
+	- both from Client and XFIR side (eg. Case Lead)
-- X-Force IR understanding of the case
+2. X-Force IR understanding of the incident
-- Client expectations and goals for X-Force IR
+3. Expectations and goals for X-Force IR
-- Information exchange points
+	- what client wants us to do and what we agreed upon
-- Next steps proposed by X-Force IR and who is their owner (but this is not detailed as action tracker)
+4. Next steps proposed by X-Force IR
-- Number of hours left from subscription and if in a close timeframe, when a roll over date is.
-Optionally how to engage or recommendation to engage into commercial discussion if there is not enough hours to cover incident or you predict that there may be not enough hours.
+	- the intention of this point is to document what we recommended as IR steps, to avoid address future conflicts, such as "you recommended this and that" or "you have not recommended" something, and who is their owner (not actions tracker, but rather high level view of what to expect next from whom)
+	- agreed cadence - when is next meeting,
+5. Subscription hours status (not applicable to Ad-hoc engagements):
+	- number of hours left from subscription and their expiry date,
+	- if applicable, notify Client that number of hours may not be sufficient and contractual discussions needs to be started.
+6. Estimated cost (in hours) of planned XFIR work.

+Few additional statements are necessary, to avoid any misunderstandings and clearly set up expectations.

+Please use below Triage and Scoping Call Summary Note template and do not compose a note yourself.

+TEMPLATE START
+Dear Client Name

+TEMPLATE END

+Use below template to c

 - Approximation of number of hours needed.
 	- TODO: a clear (predefined) statement is needed to have proper working around the fact that this is
 		- approximate value